|

 Halifax Beaches and Splash Pads

-All across Halifax, there are splash pads and beaches places perfect to cool down, relax, or hike around.
-There are both supervised and unsupervised beaches you can go to any of various distances from the city opening officially July 1st.
+All across Halifax, there are splash pads and beaches places which are the perfect places to cool down, relax, or take a hike.
+There are both supervised and unsupervised beaches of various distances from Halifax which open officially on July 1st.

 |